-- When the SAS controller is enabled, the two black SATA ports on the workstation board continue to function as SATA ports.
+- When the SAS controller is enabled, the two black SATA ports on the server board continue to function as SATA ports.
 The four blue ports can be used as either SAS or SATA ports.
-When the SAS controller is disabled in the BIOS Setup utility, SATA ports 0 and 1 (the two black ports) function as SATA ports and all other SAS / SATA ports are disabled. - When the SAS option ROM is enabled in the BIOS Setup utility, Intel® Embedded Server RAID Technology II is available.
-This enables SAS RAID modes 0, 1, or 10 for the four blue ports on the workstation board.
-This SAS controller can mix SAS and SATA drives and the RAID mode of this SAS controller supports up to eight SAS/SATA physical drives and eight logical drives.
+When the SAS controller is disabled in the BIOS Setup utility, SATA ports 0 and 1 (the two black ports) function as SATA ports and all other SAS / SATA ports are disabled. - When the SAS option ROM is enabled in the BIOS Setup utility, Intel[®] Embedded Server RAID Technology II is available.
+This enables SAS RAID modes 0, 1, or 10 for the four blue ports on the server board.
+With the SAS controller the user can mix SAS and SATA drives.
+The RAID mode of the SAS controller supports up to eight physical SAS/SATA drives and eight logical drives.
+The SAS mode of ESRT II supports up to eight SATA / SAS hard drives and supports only one expander backplane per chassis.

-If the SAS option ROM is disabled in the BIOS Setup utility, but the SAS controller is enabled, the four blue ports on the workstation board continue to function as either SAS or SATA ports and the two black ports on the workstation board continue to function as SATA only ports.
+If the SAS option ROM is disabled in the BIOS Setup utility, but the SAS controller is enabled, the four blue ports on the server board continue to function as either SAS or SATA ports and the two black ports on the server board continue to function as SATA-only ports.
 However, RAID support is not available.

-If RAID 5 is desired, the optional Intel® RAID Activation Key AXXRAKSW5 can be installed.
-To enable RAID 5, this activation key is placed on the SAS\Key connector that is located at the left side of the workstation board.
-For information on how to install the Intel® RAID Activation Key AXXRAKSW5 accessory to enable RAID 5, see the documentation that is included with the accessory kit.
-See Figure 2 on page 4 for connection locations.
+If RAID 5 is desired, the optional Intel[®] RAID Activation Key AXXRAKSW5 can be installed.
+To enable RAID 5, this activation key is placed on the SAS_Key connector that is located at the left side of the server board.
+For information on how to install the Intel[®] RAID Activation Key AXXRAKSW5 accessory to enable RAID 5, see the documentation that is included with the accessory kit.
+See Figure 2 on page 6 for connection locations.

-Two SGPIO connectors are available on SAS models of the workstation board, one for the SAS controller and one for the SATA controller.
+Two SGPIO connectors are available on SAS models of the server board, one for the SAS controller and one for the SATA controller.

-SAS enclosure management is provided through the SES2 connector on the workstation board when a cable is attached between the SES2 connector and the non-expander backplane.
+SAS enclosure management is provided through the SES2 connector on the server board when a cable is attached between the SES2 connector and the non-expander backplane.
+When an expander backplane is installed, enclosure management support is inband and this cable is not used.